 Ironically, the PZhK-1000 solder employing palladium is actually more expensive than the correct G70NKh solder, despite reports to the contrary in the Russian press.
 Palladium currently runs at around $800 per ounce, making it almost as expensive as gold or platinum.
 The "wrong" solder using palladium is used on the RD-0110 engine for the Soyuz rocket and, possibly, for a component on the Block DM stage.

 Early on, there was hope that as soon as the investigators could account for all the wrong solder material used -- just around 300 grams -- further replacement of fuel injectors could stop.
-However, if the accurate accounting of the material proved to be impossible, then all gas generators on 71 engines would have to be refurbished.
+However, if the accurate accounting of the material proved to be impossible, then all gas generators on 71 engines for 14 rockets would have to be refurbished.
 The replacement operation is very expensive, but Roskosmos committed to the program to ensure the guaranteed performance of the system.

 As of the end of March, the engine recall was still in place, industry sources said.